anbruzga/BST-Modelling-Tool/README.md

 # BST-Modelling-Tool
-Create, visualise and modify binary search tree.
+Create and modify binary search tree, visualise the changes step by step

 ## Installation: